-Non-prescription medication will only be given in exceptional circumstances and only with the expressed permission of the Headteacher.
-An exception may be made for school residential visits.
+Non-prescription medication is not normally accepted into school.
+However, in exceptional circumstances and only with the expressed permission of the Headteacher, it may be given.
+An exception may be made for residential visits.

-The school will not keep Calpol or hay fever remedies to administer on an adhoc basis during the school day.
+The school will not keep Calpol or hay fever remedies to administer on an ad-hoc basis during the school day.
 Parents will be contacted if their child has a fever.
 If pupils require medication to control hay fever symptoms then parents will be asked to take their children to their GP for a formal diagnosis and advice on appropriate medication.

 Non-prescription medicines are not administered at school and pupils should not bring them to school for self-administration.
 If pain relief is required due to a fracture, dental treatment etc. parents/ carers will be required to administer at home or during the school day.
-There are two exceptions to this; firstly in the case of travel sickness pills or whilst on residential school trips as below.
+There are two exceptions to this; firstly in the case of travel sickness pills and second whilst on residential school trips.

 Non-prescription travel sickness medication will be administered by staff providing they are supplied in the original packaging and accompanied by a 'Parental agreement for setting to administer medicine' form.
-Medication must be suitable for the pupil's age, supplied by the parent (not the school) and its original packaging, with manufacturer's instructions.
+Medication must be suitable for the pupil's age, supplied by the parent (not the school) and in its original packaging, with manufacturer's instructions.
 Staff will check that the medicine has been administered without adverse effect to the child in the past.

 The medication will be stored and administration recorded as for prescription medicines.